Joe Jacobi

 Joseph Bennet Jacobi (born September 26, 1969 in Washington, D.C.) is an American former slalom canoeist who competed from the mid-1980s to the mid-2000s.
 Competing in two Summer Olympics, he won a gold medal in the C2 event at Barcelona in 1992.

 Biography

 Jacobi began canoeing at a day camp in Maryland.
-After growing up paddling on the Potomac River, Jacobi took his talents to the international stage and competed in twenty different countries, winning Whitewater National Championships in Australia, the Czech Republic, Costa Rica, Chile, and the U.S. Jacobi won the C2 U.S. National Championship for five consecutive years (1988–1992), and finished second in the overall standings of the C1 Champion International Whitewater series in 1991 and 1995 (he also placed fifth in 1992 and third in 1994).
+After growing up paddling on the Potomac River, Jacobi took his talents to the international stage and competed in twenty countries, winning Whitewater National Championships in Australia, the Czech Republic, Costa Rica, Chile, and the U.S. Jacobi won the C2 U.S. National Championship for five consecutive years (1988–1992), and finished second in the overall standings of the C1 Champion International Whitewater series in 1991 and 1995 (he also placed fifth in 1992 and third in 1994).